ycm-core/YouCompleteMe/README.md

 brew install cmake python mono go nodejs
 ```

-- Pre-installed macOs *system* vim does not support Python.
-So you need to install either a Python supported vim OR [MacVim][] with [Homebrew][brew]:
+- Pre-installed macOS *system* Vim does not support Python 3.
+So you need to install either a Vim that supports Python 3 OR [MacVim][] with [Homebrew][brew]:

-  - Option 1: Installing Python supported vim
+  - Option 1: Installing a Vim that supports Python 3

   ```
   brew install vim